deep-research/victorslibrary-nuxt/content/reenchantment/under-the-spell-of-the-mystical-mist.md

 type: Song
 explicit: false

-description: This song is tells a sinister tale about my secret workings with the most extreme forms of magical rites.
+description: This song tells a sinister tale about my secret workings with one of the most extreme forms of magical rites.

 recordings:
   - title: